Willen17/portfolio/README.md

 # My portfolio (work in progress)

-This will be my portfolio where I can show off my work and projects.
-Keep in my mind that this is a work in progress.
-This is nowhere near the finished product.
+This is my portfolio.
+Here you can read about me, see my skills and projects.

 ---